 Postdoctoral Research Associate

 I graduated with a BA in Drama from Exeter in 2000 and spent 10 years working in marketing whilst pursuing my amateur aerial practice.
-My interest in the relationship between theory and practice led me to complete an MA in Performance Research at the University of Bristol, before completing an AHRC funded PhD in Drama at Exeter in 2017.
-In October 2018 I started at the Drama department as a Postdoctoral Research Associate on the AHRC funded Theatre and Visual Culture in the Long Nineteenth Century collaborative project with Warwick University.
+My interest in the relationship between theory and practice led me to undertake an MA in Performance Research at the University of Bristol, before completing an AHRC funded PhD in Drama at Exeter in 2017.
+In October 2018 I returned to the Drama department as a Postdoctoral Research Associate on the AHRC funded Theatre and Visual Culture in the Long Nineteenth Century collaborative project with Warwick University.